Stuart Restoration

-The Restoration of the Stuart monarchy in the kingdoms of England, Scotland and Ireland took place in 1660 when King Charles II returned from exile in continental Europe.
-The preceding period of the Protectorate and the civil wars came to be known as the Interregnum (1649–1660).
+The Stuart Restoration was the reinstatement in May 1660 of the Stuart monarchy in England, Scotland, and Ireland.
+It replaced the Commonwealth of England, established in January 1649 after the execution of Charles I, with his son Charles II.
+The Commonwealth of England had been governed by Lord Protector Oliver Cromwell and then his son Richard Cromwell.

-The term Restoration is also used to describe the period of several years after, in which a new political settlement was established.
-It is very often used to cover the whole reign of King Charles II (1660–1685) and often the brief reign of his younger brother King James II (1685–1688).
-In certain contexts it may be used to cover the whole period of the later Stuart monarchs as far as the death of Queen Anne and the accession of the Hanoverian King George I in 1714.
-For example, Restoration comedy typically encompasses works written as late as 1710.
+The term is also used to describe the reign of Charles II (1660–1685), and sometimes that of his younger brother James II (1685–1688).

 The Protectorate

 After Richard Cromwell, Lord Protector from 1658 to 1659, ceded power to the Rump Parliament, Charles Fleetwood and John Lambert then dominated government for a year.
 On 20 October 1659, George Monck, the governor of Scotland under the Cromwells, marched south with his army from Scotland to oppose Fleetwood and Lambert.
-Lambert's army began to desert him, and he returned to London almost alone whilst Monck marched to London unopposed.
+Lambert's army began to leave him, and he returned to London almost alone whilst Monck marched to London unopposed.
 The Presbyterian members, excluded in Pride's Purge of 1648, were recalled, and on 24 December the army restored the Long Parliament.

 Fleetwood was deprived of his command and ordered to appear before Parliament to answer for his conduct.
 On 3 March 1660, Lambert was sent to the Tower of London, from which he escaped a month later.
 He tried to rekindle the civil war in favour of the Commonwealth by issuing a proclamation calling on all supporters of the "Good Old Cause" to rally on the battlefield of Edgehill, but he was recaptured by Colonel Richard Ingoldsby, a participant in the regicide of Charles I who hoped to win a pardon by handing Lambert over to the new regime.
 Lambert was incarcerated and died in custody in 1684; Ingoldsby was pardoned.

-"The restoration was not what George Monck, as an apparent engineer of the Restoration, had intended – if indeed he knew what he intended, for in Clarendon's sardonic words; 'the whole machine was infinitely above his strength ... and it is glory enough to his memory that he was instrumental in bringing those things to pass which he had neither wisdom to foresee, nor courage to attempt, nor understanding to contrive'".